Iouie/PScholas-Proj2/README.md

 ## Unsolved Problems
 I couldn't grab the screenshots of a single game and place it in the carousel.
-Sometimes when I press on a certain game, a lot of the data doesn't load and gives me a cannot set property of null.
 Refreshing on any other tab other than home tab gives me a Page not found on Netlify.
 My 404 Page Error doesn't show up when I break url.